24th Annual Conference of

 - Three awards will be announced on June 19: the Ronald Coase Award for best dissertation on a SIOE topic; the Douglass North Award for the best book on a SIOE topic published in the past two years; and the Oliver Williamson Award for the best paper on the full conference program.
 (The Elinor Ostrom Award for lifetime achievement will next be given in 2021.)

-- Finally, in this unusual year, there will be a new feature of this year’s conference: junior attendees will be matched with senior SIOE members for a 20-minute chat at a time of the pair’s choosing.
+- Finally, in this unusual year, there will be a new feature of this year’s conference: subject to supply constraints, we will match junior attendees with senior SIOE members for a 20-minute chat at a time of the pair’s choosing.
 Details will be included with the links and passwords on June 15.

 The nine streamed sessions represent all but one of the ten broad topic areas that structured submissions for the 2020 conference.
 These ten areas are an initial attempt to sketch the footprint of SIOE and are listed below.